High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Introduction

 \subsection{Recoil Polarization Technique}

-In recoil polarization experiments~\cite{dombey69, akhiezer74, arnold81}, a longitudinally polarized beam of electrons is scattered by unpolarized protons.
-This results in a transfer of the polarization from the electrons to the recoil protons, with the only non-vanishing polarization transfer observables for single-photon exchange being the transverse, $P_t$, and the longitudinal, $P_l$, components of the transferred polarization.
-The normal component, $P_N$, is zero for single-photon exchange.
+In recoil polarization experiments~\cite{dombey69, akhiezer74, arnold81}, a longitudinally polarized beam of electrons is scattered from unpolarized protons, resulting in a transfer of the polarization from the electrons to the recoil protons.
+In the one-photon exchange approximation, the polarization component normal to the scattering plane, $P_N$, is zero, and there are two non-zero polarization components: the longitudinal polarization, $P_l$, which is along the direction of the proton momentum, and the transverse polarization, $P_t$, which is in the scattering plane, perpendicular to the proton momentum.
 In the Born approximation, the ratio $\gegm$ can be extracted from the ratio of $P_t$ and $P_l$:

-In the JLab recoil polarization measurements~\cite{jones00, gayou01, gayou02, punjabi05, jones06, maclachlan06, ron07, paolone10, puckett10, zhan11, ron11, puckett12, Puckett:2017flj}, a focal plane polarimeter (see~\cite{alcorn04, Puckett:2017flj}) is used to simultaneously measure both the transverse and longitudinal polarization components $P_t$ and $P_l$, yielding an extraction of $\gegm$ that is independent of beam polarization and analyzing power.
-Because the polarization measurements are only sensitive to the ratio, these measurements can be combined with cross section data to allow for a precise extraction of both $\gep$ and $\gmp$, even for kinematics where the cross section is dominated by one of the form factors.
+In the JLab recoil polarization measurements~\cite{jones00, gayou01, gayou02, punjabi05, jones06, maclachlan06, ron07, paolone10, puckett10, zhan11, ron11, puckett12, Puckett:2017flj}, a focal plane polarimeter~\cite{alcorn04, Puckett:2017flj})is used to measure both the transverse and longitudinal polarization components $P_t$ and $P_l$, yielding an extraction of $\gegm$ that is independent of beam polarization and analyzing power.
+Because the polarization measurements are only sensitive to the ratio, these measurements can be combined with cross-section data to allow for a precise extraction of both $\gep$ and $\gmp$, even for kinematics where the cross section is dominated by one of the form factors.

-Figure~\ref{fig:gegm_lt_pt} shows a comparison of a global Rosenbluth~\cite{arrington04a} extraction and world polarization~\cite{jones00, gayou01, gayou02} extractions of $\mugegmp$, based on the data available in 2002.
+Figure~\ref{fig:gegm_lt_pt} shows a comparison of a global Rosenbluth~\cite{arrington04a} extraction and world polarization~\cite{jones00, gayou01, gayou02} extractions of $\mugegmp$, based on data available in 2002.
 The Rosenbluth results are consistent with form factor scaling, but the polarization results decrease approximately linearly with increasing $Q^2$, and deviate significantly from the Rosenbluth data for $Q^2 > 1$~GeV$^2$.